ProJensen/active-directory-lab/setup/01-network-setup.md

 2. Attached to: NAT

-#### Purpose

      - Internet access through host machine

      - Used for downloading packages or Windows updates

+---